Needlepointers.com Logo

 The corner and the side along the ruler were trimmed.
 Continue by cutting the opposite corner and side as described earlier.

-Then use the long ruler to continue cutting the side between the two trimmed corners until the ruler overlapped the cut sections on the opposite corner.Square up a Quilt Rulers for Wider Quilt 3
+Then, use the long ruler to continue cutting the side between the two trimmed corners until the ruler overlaps the cut sections on the opposite corner.

 This will depend on your quilt and how uneven the sides of the quilt top are after sewing together the blocks.

 If your blocks are almost even and less than 1/4" off along the edge where they are sewn together, you would not need to square up your quilt top before adding the borders.
-But, it could make it easier to sew on the border.
+But it could make it easier to sew on the border.

 When squaring up a quilt top full of pieced blocks before adding the borders, try to cut off as little of the edge as possible.
-Follow the same steps described in this tutorial to square up the quilt top before adding borders.
+Follow the steps described in this tutorial to square up the quilt top before adding borders.

 QUESTIONS?